Viral evolution: Bacteriophage

 Escherichia virus T4 (phage T4) is a species of bacteriophage that infects Escherichia coli bacteria.
-It is a double-stranded DNA virus in the family Myoviridae.
+It is a double-stranded DNA virus in the family Straboviridae (formerly Myoviridae).
 Phage T4 is an obligate intracellular parasite that reproduces within the host bacterial cell and its progeny are released when the host is destroyed by lysis.
 The complete genome sequence of phage T4 encodes about 300 gene products.
 These virulent viruses are among the largest, most complex viruses that are known and one of the best studied model organisms.
 They have played a key role in the development of virology and molecular biology.
 The numbers of reported genetic homologies between phage T4 and bacteria and between phage T4 and eukaryotes are similar suggesting that phage T4 shares ancestry with both bacteria and eukaryotes and has about equal similarity to each.
 Phage T4 may have diverged in evolution from a common ancestor of bacteria and eukaryotes or from an early evolved member of either lineage.
 Most of the phage genes showing homology with bacteria and eukaryotes encode enzymes acting in the ubiquitous processes of DNA replication, DNA repair, recombination and nucleotide synthesis.
 These processes likely evolved very early.
 The adaptive features of the enzymes catalyzing these early processes may have been maintained in the phage T4, bacterial, and eukaryotic lineages because they were established well-tested solutions to basic functional problems by the time these lineages diverged.